forsyde/DeSyDe/readme.md

 The main way in which DeSyDe is meant to be 'installed' is via compilation, which means that we, the ForSyDe group, tried as much as possible to provide automated scripts for compilation of DeSyDe, specially for linux machines.
-The idea is quite simple: the script downloads almost everything necessary so that nothing on your system is touched as possible and then proceeds to compile everything.
+The idea is quite simple: the script downloads almost everything necessary so that nothing on your system is touched and then proceeds to compile everything.
 This sandboxing comes with the cost of added compilation time, but since this should be a one-time process, the larger time frame is a good trade-off for flexibility.